Skip to content

 Product tags & metafields

-See Product Tags & Metafields for the full reference, including the complete metafield list, the Ingram Audience JSON schema, and examples of how to use these in your store.
+See Product Tags & Metafields for the full reference, including the complete metafield list and examples of how to use them in your store.

 After import